ivoa/vo-dml/README.txt

 A CSS file used by generated HTML documents.
 Put here in SVN so that a relative link can be given to it from the generated HTML.

-- ./models/profile
+- ./models/ivoa
-A special model containing definitions for most common primitive types.
+A special model containing definitions for most common primitive types as well as for quantity.
-Advise to be used by all other models as their main source for such primitive types.
+SHOULD be used by all other models as their main source for such primitive types.

 - ./uml/
-Contains a UML profile that must be used by all UML representation in models/.
+Contains a UML profile that should be used by all MagicDraw CE 12.1 UML representation in models/ if they should be compiled using the xmi2vo-dml.xsl script.

 - ./uml/IVOA UML Profile v-3.xml
 A MagicDraw UML profile that can be used inside of a MagicDraw data model.
-Best start is to use a template model that is TBD
+Best start for creating a new UML model that can be used as source for the xmi2vo-dml.xsl script however is to use a template model in ./models/template

 - ./xsd/
-Contains XML definitions.
+Contains XML schema and Schematron file defining the formal VO-DML/XML representation.

 - ./xsd/vo-dml.xsd
 Contains an XML schema defining the structure of the VO-DML representation of a data model.